IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ### Install Using All-in-One Configuration

-To install Ceph, AI Manager, and Event Manager in one go using all-in-one configuration, run below command:
+To install Ceph, AI Manager, and Event Manager in one go using all-in-one configuration, run following command:

 ```sh
 argocd app create cp4waiops-app \